Nick Andrews, Oregon State University

 Brian Baker, Organic Materials Research Institute

-According to the Organic Farming Research Foundation organic farmer survey, sulfur and copper are the first- and second most-applied disease control materials on organic farms, with 40% and 34% of responding farms reporting their use, respectively.
+According to the Organic Farming Research Foundation's organic farmer survey, sulfur and copper are the first and second most-applied disease control materials on organic farms, with 40% and 34% of responding farms reporting their use, respectively.
 Fixed coppers exempted from the requirement of a pesticide residue tolerance by EPA can be applied as long as they are used in a way that minimizes copper accumulation in the soil.
-Among those that are allowed include specific formulations of copper sulfate, copper hydroxide, copper octanoate, copper oxide, and copper oxychloride.
+Among those allowed include specific formulations of copper sulfate, copper hydroxide, copper octanoate, copper oxide, and copper oxychloride.
 Bordeaux mix (copper sulfate combined with hydrated lime) and lime-sulfur are also permitted.

 Some materials often thought of as natural are considered synthetic under the NOP because of the way they are manufactured.
 For example, sulfur is listed as an allowed synthetic input because much of the sulfur used in agriculture comes from the scrubbers on the smokestacks of petroleum and natural gas refineries.
 Therefore, sulfur falls under the definition of synthetic due to the chemical reaction occurring in the scrubbers.

-Non-active or inert ingredients are classified according to the level of toxicological concern.
-EPA has changed how it lists inert ingredients, and the NOP has taken over the maintenance of the list of substances used as inert ingredients that EPA determined to be of minimal concern prior to 2004.
-To be NOP compliant, all synthetic inert ingredients in pesticides must be classified as minimum risk, appear specifically on the National List or are used in passive pheromone dispensers.
+Non-active or inert ingredients are classified according to level of toxicological concern.
+The EPA has changed how it lists inert ingredients, and the NOP has taken over the maintenance of the list of substances used as inert ingredients that the EPA determined to be of minimal concern prior to 2004.
+To be NOP-compliant, all synthetic inert ingredients in pesticides must either be classified as minimum risk, appear specifically on the National List, or used in passive pheromone dispensers.
 Inert ingredients do not appear on labels, so verifying compliance with this annotation requires the cooperation of the pesticide registrant.

-The NOP established a policy that each Accredited Certifying Agent (ACA, certifier) is responsible for conducting its own reviews of inputs for agricultural production, such as formulated pesticides and soil amendments.
-The NOP also allows certifying agents to recognize reviews conducted by other certifying agents and competent third-party reviewers as described in the Verification of Materials policy.
+The NOP established a policy that each Accredited Certifying Agent (ACA, or certifier) is responsible for conducting its own reviews of inputs for agricultural production, such as formulated pesticides and soil amendments.
+The NOP also allows certifying agents to recognize reviews conducted by other certifying agents and competent third-party reviewers.
 All ACAs are required to verify, along with their clients, that all materials used by certified organic operations comply with the NOP.
-To paraphrase, ACAs have three options available to determine whether branded or formulated products comply:
+In summary, ACAs have three options available to determine whether branded or formulated products comply:

 ACAs must document their determinations and verify that the inputs are used according to the standards.
 ACAs must either have the capacity and expertise to review products or contract with organizations accredited do so.
-Many ACAs contract with OMRI, a non-profit initially established by certifiers specifically for that purpose.
-The Washington State Department of Agriculture (WSDA) also reviews products according to the NOP and publishes a list of brand name products that other ACAs use.
-The OMRI and WSDA lists are both online.
+Many ACAs contract with OMRI, a non-profit organization initially established by certifiers specifically for that purpose.
+The Washington State Department of Agriculture (WSDA) and California Departmet of Food & Agriculture (CDFA) also review products according to the NOP and publish lists of brand-name products that other ACAs use.
+The OMRI, WSDA, and CDFA lists are available online.
 These lists are not comprehensive, so there may be other brand name products that can be used.
 However, in order to be sure that a product complies, the manufacturer must fully disclose all ingredients and manufacturing processes to an ACA or a third party contracted by the ACA.
-All ingredients must comply with the standards described above. when in doubt about the status of an input, certification applicants and certified producers should check with their certifiers before purchasing or applying the substance, and get the approval in writing.
+All ingredients must comply with the standards described above.
+When in doubt about the status of an input, certification applicants and certified producers should check with their certifiers before purchasing or applying the substance, and get the approval in writing.

-The OSP is part of the application form and includes any updates provided to the ACA, who can help by providing sample forms.
-The OSP is the basis of the record keeping system that is reviewed during the certification process.
-If allowed synthetic inputs are used, it is especially important to describe preventive disease management strategies in the OSP in order to help demonstrate that these pesticides are only used when preventive methods are insufficient to manage disease.
+The OSP is part of the organic certification application form and includes any updates provided to the ACA, who can help by providing sample forms.
+The OSP is the basis of the recordkeeping system that is reviewed during the certification process.
+If allowed synthetic inputs are used, it is especially important to describe preventive disease-management strategies in the OSP to demonstrate that these pesticides are only used when preventive methods are insufficient to manage disease.

-Before using a new product, check for recent OMRI or WSDA approval of the product.
-If it isn’t listed, follow these steps:
+Before using a new product, check for recent OMRI, WSDA, or CDFA approval of the product.
+If it isn't listed, follow these steps:

 Be sure to contact your ACA if you have any doubt about the NOP compliance of a material.
-If they do not contract with OMRI or WSDA, they may require the information directly from the manufacturer.
+If they do not contract with OMRI, WSDA, or CDFA, they may require the information directly from the manufacturer.